mace-cream/lab2cnew/README.md

 ## How to check build error
 On your commit to this repository, gitlab will automatically build the website source code.
-If the build is successful, the build artifact will be deployed on production.
+If the build is successful, the build artifact will be deployed to our manage node web directory.
 To check whether the build is successful and the build log, you can open the [pipelines](http://10.8.4.170:88/zhaofeng-shu33/lab2cnew/pipelines) web page.

 ## How to format our published article
 First we should make a bibtex database.
 See the project [lab-bibtex](http://10.8.4.170:88/zhaofeng-shu33/lab-bibtex).
 Then use `pybtex` to generate markdown file.